JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 ```

 In the `main.php` file, we call the `foo()`, which is defined in another `foo.php` file.
-Because of this, PhpStorm will not be able to infer the type of the `$a` variable during the indexing stage, since it depends on the definition of the `foo()` from another file.
+Because of this, PhpStorm won't be able to infer the type of the `$a` variable during the indexing stage, since it depends on the definition of the `foo()` from another file.

 For such cases, PhpStorm will create an Incomplete type in which writes all the necessary information to resolve the type when indexing is finished.
 In this case, it's the name of the function being called, so PhpStorm will create an Incomplete type `#F\foo`.

 #### Incomplete Types Structure

-At the very beginning there is a `#` character, which is a marker that the type is Incomplete.
+At the beginning there is a `#` character, which is a marker that the type is Incomplete.

-It is followed by the type provider's unique key.
+It's followed by the type provider's unique key.
-PhpStorm uses this key to determine which type provider to pass the Incomplete type to resolve.
+PhpStorm uses this key to decide which type provider to pass the Incomplete type to resolve.

 The rest of the line is the encoded information.
 In the example above, this is the fully qualified name of the function.

-The created Incomplete type will be further passed to the `PhpTypeProvider4.complete()` after indexing is finished to resolve it into a Complete type.
+PhpStorm will further pass the created Incomplete type to the `PhpTypeProvider4.complete()` after indexing is finished to resolve it into a Complete type.

-During indexing, the IDE collects information about all types of elements in this way and stores them in the index.
+During indexing, PhpStorm collects information about all types of elements in this way and stores them in the index.
-When there is a need for the type of some expression, the type obtained at the Incomplete indexing stage is passed for resolving.
+When there is a need for the type of some expression, PhpStorm passes the Incomplete type obtained at the indexing stage for resolving.

 #### Incomplete Types Resolving

 The second phase of type inference is the global Incomplete type resolution.
-At this phase, the `PhpTypeProvider4.complete()` is called on each type provider.
+At this phase, PhpStorm calls `PhpTypeProvider4.complete()` of each type provider.
 All Incomplete types are passed to the providers that created them.
-PhpStorm can access any information from other files to resolve the Incomplete type.
+At this point, PhpStorm can access any information from other files to resolve the Incomplete type.

 ### Union Types